thuml/iTransformer/README.md

 - Stationary (https://github.com/thuml/Nonstationary_Transformers)
 - Time-Series-Library (https://github.com/thuml/Time-Series-Library)

+This work was supported by Ant Group through the CCF-Ant Research Fund.

 ## Contact

 If you have any questions or want to use the code, feel free to contact: